Wkamoah/Wkamoah/README.md

 * **Global Perspective:** Born in Ghana, now studying International Relations at RUDN University, Moscow on a full scholarship.
 * **Process & Leadership:** Management experience in bakery and restaurant operations, developing core transferable skills in process improvement, de-escalation, and leadership.
-* **Confidence & Communication:** Modeling and acting experience, which translates directly into clear, confident communication for customer service (a critical IT Support soft skill).
+* **Confidence & Communication:** Modeling and acting experience, which translates directly into clear, confident communication for customer service.
-* **Commitment to IT:** Deferred my IT studies at the University of Ghana to focus on a practical, job-ready career launch in Systems Administration.

 ---